rodoherty1/AkkaStreams/README.md

 * Supervision strategies
 * Streams insides Streams (e.g. an ActorRef that kicks off its own Stream)
 * Distributed Streams
+* The Graph DSL and combining Partial Graphs

 ## FAQ
 Q: Should I use many ActorMaterializers?